Who may enter?

 Editors entering the competition must submit:

-- entry fee to enter the competition
+- The entry fee for the competition – R2800.00

-- Number of issues per year
+- Number of issues per year.

-- Average number of pages per issue
+- Average number of pages per issue.

-- Budget per issue (provide detailed information including cost of distribution).
+- Budget per issue (provide detailed information, including cost of distribution).

-- Number of editorial staff (editor included)
+- Number of editorial staff (editor included).

-- The editor’s duties
+- The editor’s duties.

-- The publication’s aims
+- The publication’s aims.

-- The target readership
+- The target readership.

 - The role of the publication in the organisation’s communication programme.
-Also refer to the value and support management accords your publication
+Also refer to the value and support management accords your publication.

 - Reader’s reaction to the publication.

-- Briefly describe the other duties of the editor.
+- Brief description of other duties performed by the editor.